meln5674/secrets-operator/README.md

 ## Custom Resources

 This operator provides the `DerivedSecret` resource.
 This represents a desired Secret that is based on one or more other Secrets and/or ConfigMaps, called "references".
 You can simply copy fields from references, or you can use Golang templates (with Sprig functions) to create entirely new values.
 Values that should be set once and only once (e.g. randomly generated) can be set to not overwrite upon update.
+Two additions functions "b64bin" and "utf8" are also included for handling binary data from Secret.data and ConfigMap.binaryData.

 ```yaml
 apiVersion: secrets.meln5674.github.com/v1alpha1